 KEY POINTS:

-The best location for any smoke alarm is in the centre of a room, taking into consideration fans, beams or any other fixtures that can cause delayed or nuisance alarms.
-Placing smoke alarms by heat pumps, air vents or HVAC systems could also cause nuisance alarms.
-It is important to read the manufacturers installation instructions and the locations information contained in the Building Code Document.
+The optimal location for any smoke alarm is in the centre of a room, taking into consideration factors such as fans, beams, or other fixtures that may delay detection or cause nuisance alarms.
+Smoke alarms should not be placed near heat pumps, air vents, or HVAC systems, as these can also lead to false alarms or can alter smoke behaviour.
+Always follow the manufacturer’s installation instructions and the guidance provided in the Building Code.

-The Watchman AJ-760SI Smoke alarm is fully compliant with the changes to the New Zealand Building code.
-A wireless remote control is also available for this alarm.
+The Watchman AJ-770SI4 smoke alarm is fully compliant with the changes to the New Zealand Building code.
+A wireless Wall Controller is also available for this alarm.